Prabhakar-Naik/third-party-gateways/README.md

 <h2>Third API Integration Stripe Payment API:</h2>
 please go through <a href="https://stripe.com/in/">STRIPE</a> you can develop payment gateway in your app easily.
 Then refer the api documentation in stripe developer API <a href="https://docs.stripe.com/api">API Reference</a>

+# All Above third party integrations you must configure secure systems with it. guide will be soon.